elsoul/fresh-i18n/README.md

 }
 ```

-### Step 2: Create JSON Translation Files
+### Step 2: Create Locale JSON Files

-In the `locales` directory, create folders for each locale and JSON files for
+Inside the `locales` directory, create subfolders for each locale and organize
-each namespace.
+translation keys in namespace files.
+These files are loaded dynamically based on
+the URL structure.

+For example, if the URL is `https://example.com/en/company/profile`, the plugin
+will load the following files (if they exist):

+- `./locales/en/common.json` (always loaded as the base translation)
+- `./locales/en/company.json`
+- `./locales/en/profile.json`

+Each of these files corresponds to a "namespace" in the translation data.
+If a
+file does not exist, it is skipped without an error, ensuring flexibility.

 #### Example: `locales/en/common.json`